thingsiplay/fpath/README.md

 The stdin can be ignored with option `-z`.
 And `--` tells the script to stop processing options and accept anything that comes after the double dash as path input files rather than options.

-Let's see how this works with a series of simple examples:
+Let's see how all of this works with a series of simple examples:

-### Basics

 Output from `ls` will include quotes for paths with spaces: